stepanataccolade/docsv2/sources/ci/shippableyml.md

 ### post_ci
 The `post_ci` section of the yml is executed after the `ci` section.
 Similar to the `ci` section, you can include a set of commands in this section which will be executed sequentially.

-For example, you can execute a script
+For example, you can push your docker image to a registry

 ```
 build:
   on_success:
     - ./post_CI_processing.sh
+    -

 ```